MetPX/sarracenia/docs/source/Contribution/Development.rst

 One can build a very limited sort of rpm package on an rpm based distro by using the python distutils::

+   # remove last three lines of dependencies in setup.py
    python3 setup.py bdist_rpm

+When doing this on the redhat 8, edit the setup.py to remove the last three lines of dependencies because there are no OS packages for: paramiko, watchdog, xattr, & magic.
+One can supplement with pip packages, but if these dependencies are included when building the RPM sr3 package will fail when invoked.

 This will fail trying to open a non-existent CHANGES.txt... a strange incompatibility.
 So